farazpawle/GW-site/docs/04-Implementation/Phase-9-Site-Settings.md

 ## 🎯 Goal

-Build a centralized site settings system that allows admins to configure global site properties, contact information, business details, SEO settings, email configuration, payment gateways, and shipping rules without code changes.
+Build a centralized site settings system that allows admins to configure global site properties, contact information, business details, SEO settings, and shipping rules without code changes.

 **What Success Looks Like:**
 - ✅ Single settings management interface
 - ✅ Store configuration in database (not hardcoded)
 - ✅ Easy-to-use form interface
-- ✅ Settings categories (General, Contact, SEO, Email, etc.)
+- ✅ Settings categories (General, Contact, SEO, Shipping, Product Display)
 - ✅ Validation and error handling
 - ✅ Auto-save or manual save
 - ✅ Settings audit trail (who changed what, when)

+> **2025-11-04 Update:** The legacy Email and Payment configuration workstreams were decommissioned.
+Sections below referencing those features are preserved for historical context only and should not be implemented.

 ---